ctaghoy/applied_data_science_capstone/README.md

 ## Project Description

-The Applied Data Science Capstone Project is a culmination of all the skills and knowledge that you have acquired throughout the IBM Data Science Professional Certificate specialization.
-The project is designed to give you hands-on experience in solving real-world problems using data science techniques.
+The Applied Data Science Capstone Project is a culmination of all the skills and knowledge that I have acquired throughout the IBM Data Science Professional Certificate specialization.
+The project is designed to give hands-on experience in solving real-world problems using data science techniques.

 ## Project Objective